johnMinelli/johnMinelli/README.md

 Over the years I experienced the field of mechanical industry with CNC machines 2.5/3 axes, electrical hobby including components soldering, and play around with Arduino/Adafruit/Raspberry (check out my repositories on IoT, those are part of my thesis for which I collaborated with an Eclipse foundation development team (y)).
 I found myself very interested in 3D modeling with even basic experiments in Unity3D.
 Crypto/blockchain follower (just the technology behind it) since early 2016 and supporter of decentralized opensource solutions.

 I really like the hardware and the architectural side of a computer but being the code development more accessible and straightforward for a kid I embraced this world where elegance and order reigns (...okay, we all try at our best 🙂).\
-Just to name a few languages (of the many I've experimented with) I really enjoy writing mobile apps in **Kotlin** but today I'm fully deep into Machine Learning and AI integrations in **Python** (Keras, TF,Pytorch, Numpy, Scikit Learn, OpenCV, ...).
+Just to name a few languages (of the many I've experimented with) I really enjoy writing mobile apps in **Kotlin** but today I'm fully deep into Machine Learning and AI integrations in **Python** (Keras, TF, Pytorch, Numpy, Scikit-Learn, OpenCV, ...).

 ## Something more?
-I'm a big believer of the "mens sana in corpore sano" creed: I'm not an **A**thlete but I regularly attend the gym and fitness training classes.
-I also love cinema and the whole 'making of' industry behind it (that's also why computer vision is so appealing to me)
+I'm a big believer of the "mens sana in corpore sano" creed, I love cinema and the whole 'making of' industry behind it (that's also why computer vision is so appealing to me)

 I'm always looking for new challenges, so feel free to leave questions or suggestions and, please don't hesitate to contact me.
-Thanks for visiting!
+Have fun!